2026 Legislative Session in Review

 Position: Support - we wish this type of care was accessible to more folks, but this is a step in the right direction

-SB 1684 / HB 1457: Adds someone in the 2nd or 3rd trimester or has a high risk pregnancy to list of people eligible for a disabled driver sign (can park in accessible spots)
+SB 1684 / HB 1457: Allows someone with a high risk pregnancy, as verified by their doctor, to receive a disabled driver sign (can park in accessible spots)

 Sponsors: Senator Bill Powers; Representative Gino Bulso